Casper: Accelerating Stencil Computation using Near-cache Processing: Introduction

-\textbf{Why near LLC?} \rbc{We exploit LLC as the prime location for computations, {as opposed to} offloading {the computation} to {the} off-chip main-memory~\cite{li2019pims} or higher levels of caches (e.g., L2) for three {main} reasons.
-First, the per-thread dataset for stencil kernels in widely-deployed workloads are normally tiled to fit inside the LLC of traditional workstation-class CPUs~\cite{cosmo_knl,fuhrer2018near}.
-Hence, placing computation {near} LLC minimizes unnecessary data transfers, which eventually provides both higher performance and {higher} energy efficiency than computing inside core or main memory.
-Second, the on-chip LLC bandwidth is multi-fold higher than a traditional DDR-based DRAM main-memory bandwidth.
-Even compared to a high-bandwidth yet costly HBM interface, the on-chip LLC bandwidth can be {readily} exploited in any commodity off-the-shelf processor.
-Third, though computing in high-level caches (e.g., L2) can provide higher per-compute bandwidth on paper, moving data back and forth from LLC to higher-level caches reduces the effective bandwidth due to cache-protocol-induced additional transactions (e.g., back invalidations, write backs, etc.).
-Moreover, pulling data that provides low reuse {(common in stencil computation data)} to higher-level caches {results in energy waste}.}
+\textbf{Why near \gls{LLC}?} We exploit \gls{LLC} as the prime location for computation, as opposed to offloading {the computation} to {the} off-chip main memory~\cite{li2019pims,van2019coherently,singh2019narmada,yantir2020efficient,nero} or higher levels of caches (e.g., L2~\cite{lockerman2020livia}) for three {main} reasons.
+First, the per-thread {datasets} for stencil kernels in widely-deployed \rbca{scientific applications} are \rbca{typically} tiled to fit inside the \gls{LLC} of traditional workstation-class CPUs~\cite{cosmo_knl,fuhrer2018near}.
+Hence, placing computation {near} \gls{LLC} minimizes unnecessary data transfers {between} main memory and caches {and} cores.
+Second, the on-chip \gls{LLC} bandwidth is multi-fold {(e.g., about $10\times$ in Intel Xeon~\cite{intelxeon})} higher than {the} traditional DDR-based DRAM main memory bandwidth.
+Third, though computing in {higher}-level caches (e.g., L2) can theoretically provide higher bandwidth, {the additional \rbca{data transfers} {required by cache management protocols} (e.g., back invalidations, write backs, etc.) reduces the effective bandwidth significantly}. {Moreover, bringing data with low reuse (common in stencil computation data) to the higher-level caches results in major energy waste that can be alleviated by keeping such data in lower-level caches and performing the computation there.}

-Thus \textbf{our goal} in this paper is to design a near-LLC accelerator that improves the performance and energy efficiency of stencil computations by minimizing the unnecessary data movement.
+\textbf{Our goal} in this paper is to design a near-\gls{LLC} accelerator that improves the performance and energy efficiency of stencil computations by minimizing the unnecessary data movement \nasi{between the memory and CPU, and within the cache hierarchy}.

 To this end, we propose \mech, a novel hardware/software codesign specifically targeted at stencil computations.
-We minimize data movement by placing a set of pl{SPU} near the \mbox{{LLC}} of a traditional CPU architecture and provide novel mechanisms to introduce data mapping changes and support unaligned loads needed for high-performance stencil computations.
-Computation is mapped to \mbox{pl{SPU}} so that each \mbox{{SPU}} operates on the data that is located in the closest \mbox{{LLC}} slice.
-This reduces the overall data access latency and energy consumption while matching the compute performance to the peak bandwidth of the \mbox{{LLC}}.
+We minimize data movement by placing a set of stencil processing units (SPUs) near the \gls{LLC} of a traditional CPU architecture. {\mech} provides novel mechanisms to {incorporate} data mapping changes and support unaligned loads needed for high-performance stencil computations.
+Computation is mapped to {SPUs} \rbca{in such a way} that each \gls{SPU} operates on the data that is located in the closest \gls{LLC} slice.
+This reduces the overall data access latency and energy consumption while matching the compute performance to the peak bandwidth of the \gls{LLC}.